 But before getting started, make sure to understand how to use it to realize its full potential.

 PRINTABLE POKER HANDS CHEAT SHEET – WHY SHOULD YOU USE IT

 There is no better way to learn Texas Holdem's basics than to grab a printable poker hands cheat sheet.
 As the name suggests, you can print it or have it on your phone and access it whenever you need it.

 If you are a bit more experienced player and want to learn the math part, you can get poker odds charts and probability tables to study the numbers.

 This way, you will learn probabilities of hitting one hand or another, bluffing and calling odds, and other vital math numbers allowing you to make educated decisions instead of just guessing what to do.

 Knowing all this information will prevent you from making massive mistakes, playing unnecessary hands, or even calling with a draw when you should not do that.
 So you can be one step ahead of most of your opponents even when just starting to play.

 When You Should Deviate From These Poker Cheat Sheets

-These charts are made from the theoretical point of view and designed to prevent you from making mistakes and losing money, no matter who you play.
+These charts are made from the theoretical point of view and are designed to prevent you from making mistakes and losing money, no matter who you play.

-If you are not familiar with GTO (game theory optimal) concept, you should read an article about GTO poker strategy vs. exploitative play to see the full picture.
+If you are not familiar with the GTO (game theory optimal) concept, you should read an article about GTO poker strategy vs. exploitative play to see the full picture.